Neurodiversity: The Hidden Asset for Businesses

 How is neurodiversity relevant to my business?

 In a workplace context, neurodiversity it’s an area of diversity and inclusion that refers to alternative thinking styles.
-These alternative thinking styles come with some unique strengths, such as an ability to spot patterns and trends, creativity, data-driven thinking, distinctive imagination, expression of ideas, among others.
-However, everyone is different and there is no such thing as a ‘typical’ neurodivergent person, so I’ve listed some of their amazing different strengths here:
+These alternative thinking styles come with some unique strengths.
+Thinngs such as an ability to spot patterns and trends, creativity, data-driven thinking, distinctive imagination, and expression of ideas.
+However, everyone is different and there is no such thing as a ‘typical’ neurodivergent person.
+So I’ve listed some of their amazing different strengths here:

 Typical strengths include problem-solving, data-driven, analytical and logical thinking.
 Some have a strong ability to focus and concentrate for long periods of time.
 They can exceptionally assimilate and retain detailed information, and a highly technical ability in a specific work area.
 They can also find huge intrinsic enjoyment and satisfaction from working on tasks and projects that they find engaging, sometimes when such work syncs with their own personal (often, deep) interests.
 Also, autistic people frequently prove themselves punctual, reliable, dedicated and loyal employees.

 The dyslexic brain lends itself to creativity, inventiveness and a big picture view rather than be focused on the little details.
 They are also known for powerful qualitative reasoning very valuable where existing data is limited.
 All these traits are likely key factors in the extraordinary link between dyslexia and entrepreneurship.
 Another notable trait is the ability to create a vision through visual narrative thinking and then use this vision to inspire others through powerful storytelling.
-Dyslexic people may also be comfortable with risk-taking and, like other neurodivergent, may also have developed resourcefulness and problem-solving skills.
+Dyslexic people may also be comfortable with risk-taking.
+Like other neurodivergents, they may also have developed resourcefulness and problem-solving skills.

 People tend to be good at bold ‘big picture’ thinking, pattern-spotting, inferential reasoning and may come up with creative solutions to old problems.
 They are often resourceful, highly motivated having had a lifetime’s experience of problem-solving and of persistence in the face of adversity.
 They bring attributes such as resilience under pressure, empathy and listening skills